 2.4.
 Practice mindful spending and differentiate needs from wants

-Cultivate the habit of conscious consumption.
-Before making any purchase, especially a significant one, pause and ask yourself: "Is this a genuine need, or is it a want?" and "Does this purchase align with my long-term financial goals and personal values?"
+Get into the habit of spending with intention.
+Before making any purchase, especially a significant one, pause and ask yourself: “Is this a genuine need, or is it a want?” and “Does this purchase align with my long-term goals and personal values?”
 This reflective practice helps you enjoy your money on things that truly matter while sidestepping frivolous expenses that fuel lifestyle inflation.

 2.5.
 Implement the “waiting period” rule for major purchases

-For non-essential, big-ticket items that catch your eye, introduce a mandatory waiting period – for example, 30 days.
-If, after this cooling-off period, you still genuinely desire the item, and it realistically fits within your budget and aligns with your financial goals, then you can consider purchasing it.
+For non-essential, big-ticket items that catch your eye, consider introducing a mandatory waiting period, such as 30 days.
+If, after this cooling-off period, you still genuinely desire the item, and it realistically fits within your budget and aligns with your goals, then you can consider purchasing it.
 More often than not, the initial strong urge to buy will have faded.

 This simple delay tactic effectively prevents emotional or impulsive upgrades that are classic symptoms of lifestyle inflation.